CAS Placement Examinations

 Jump to: Foreign Language Placement and Exemption Examinations

-Incoming freshmen and transfers may take an on-campus calculus placement exam on Friday, June 14 or Friday, June 21; Tuesday, August 27; or Thursday, August 29.
+Incoming freshmen and transfers may take an on-campus calculus placement exam on Friday, June 13 or on Friday, June 27; further dates during Welcome Week TBA.
 Pre-registration is required.
 Click here.
 If students show up at the exam who haven't pre-registered using this specific online form, they will NOT be allowed to take the test.

-Advanced General Chemistry Placement ExaminationStudents planning a major in chemistry or biochemistry (and others with a a strong interest in the physical sciences and mathematics) may take an examination for possible placement in Advanced General Chemistry I and Laboratory (CHEM-UA 127) instead of General Chemistry I and Laboratory (CHEM-UA 125).
+Advanced General Chemistry Placement InformationStudents planning a major in chemistry or biochemistry (and others with a a strong interest and background in the physical sciences and mathematics) are invited, if eligible, to register for Advanced General Chemistry I and Laboratory (CHEM-UA 127) instead of General Chemistry I and Laboratory (CHEM-UA 125).

-Prerequisites: high school chemistry (Advanced Placement or equivalent international credentials preferred) and physics, and credit for either AP Calculus AB or BC (or equivalent).
+Prerequisites: AP Chemistry 5 or equivalent; AP Physics 4 or equivalent; AP Calculus AB 4 or equivalent; and permission of the department.
 Corequisite: Calculus II (MATH-UA 122) or Honors Calculus II (MATH-UA 222).

 Computer Science Placement Information and ExaminationsStudents with little or no programming knowledge who are considering a major or minor in computer science should begin with Introduction to Computer Programming (CSCI-UA 2).
 Students with a 4 or 5 on the AP Computer Science exam are expected to skip Introduction to Computer Science (CSCI-UA 101) and enroll in Data Structures (CSCI-UA 102).